WAIFU-ENJOYERS/frontend/README.md

 ## Introduction

-We turned the original game higher or lower and added our own twist by instead of guessing if a term has a higher google search than other, we guess if a waifu has more likes than other, we got this data from a popular website MyAnimeList ~~definitely not rigged~~.
+We turned the original game higher or lower and added our own twist by instead of guessing if a key word has a higher google search than other, we guess if a waifu has more likes than other, we got this data from a popular website MyAnimeList ~~definitely not rigged~~.

+Inspiration for this project: http://www.higherlowergame.com/

 Source of our data: https://www.kaggle.com/datasets/andreuvallhernndez/myanimelist-jikan?select=characters.csv